 Graceland's largest choir offers students from all majors the opportunity to express themselves through secular and sacred choral music.
 Concert Choir performs both on and off campus.
-Audition required.
+Consent of instructor required.
 Goal 2A

 MUSC1400 The Graceland Orchestra 0-1 s.h.